Board of Directors

 Mr. Ketchum received a B.A. from Tufts University and a J.D. from New York University Law School.

-Emily joined Barclays in September 2016 from Visa where she was the CFO of North America.
+Emily joined Barclays from Visa where she was the CFO of North America.
 Prior to Visa, Emily spent 22 years at JP Morgan where she was the Global Head of Clearing and Collateral Management, a brokerage unit that provided agency execution, clearing, and collateral management services across derivatives and securities markets worldwide.
-She started with JP Morgan in New York in 1993, and performed various roles over the course of her career.
-These include being the CFO of Equities and Prime Services where she was responsible for the financial, control, and strategic agenda of the business.
+Emily started with JP Morgan in 1993, and performed various roles over the course of her career, including the CFO of Equities and Prime Services.

 John Steinhardt has been Founder, Managing Partner, Co-Chief Executive Officer and Co-Chief Investment Officer, of KLS Diversified Asset Management since July 2007.
 From July 2006 until July 2007, Mr. Steinhardt managed a private investment portfolio.
 Mr. Steinhardt was the founder, Chief Executive Officer and Chief Investment Officer of Spectrum Investment Group from January 2005 to July 2006.
 Until October 2004, Mr. Steinhardt was Head of North American Credit Markets for JPMorgan Chase & Co. and a member of the Management Committee of the Investment Banking Division of JPMorgan Chase & Co.
 Prior to the merger of J.P.
 Morgan & Co. and the Chase Manhattan Bank, Mr. Steinhardt was the Head of U.S. Securities at Chase Securities Inc. and a member of the Management Committee from 1996 to 2000.